AndrusGerman/facebook-flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 # Copyright
-The name of Facebook, be iandrust found reserved for the company Meta.
+The Facebook name is reserved for the Meta company.